-The BSc (Hons) Psychology with Counselling degree programme is made up of the core modules listed at the end of this document that are studied across levels four, five and six.
+The BSc (Hons) Psychology with Counselling with Foundation Year degree programme is made up of the core modules listed at the end of this document.
 An outline of the content and assessment methods of each of the modules can be found in the Module Definition Form section of iLearn.
 Each 20-credit module is equivalent to approximately 200 hours of self-guided learning.
 You will also be supported through each module by academic staff who will bring key topics to life through interactive lessons, discussions and activities.

-The BSc (Hons) Psychology with Counselling degree programme will introduce you to the core areas of psychology and will help to build your confidence, knowledge and skill in both understanding and using research.
+The BSc (Hons) Psychology with Counselling with Foundation Year degree programme will introduce you to the core areas of psychology and will help to build your confidence, knowledge and skill in both understanding and using research.